ErpNetDocs/webclient/wms-worker/index.md

 WMS Worker is a warehouse management application with a contemporary and intuitive easy to use design.

-It allows warehouse workers to complete their tasks such as receiving and order picking in a more efficient, more productive, and more accurate manner.
+It allows warehouse workers to complete tasks such as order receiving and picking in a more efficient, productive, and accurate manner.

 This is all synchronized in real-time with your ERP.net system.